ey-advisory-technology-testing/test-manaj/README.md

 * Download the jar file from the GitHub repository.
 * Import the Jar into your project's IDE.
 You may also reference the JAR file into your `pom.xml`, or any other method of your choosing.
-* Finally, download the ALM resources folder and place on your local.
+* Finally, download the resources folder and place on your local.
 This directory can be placed anywhere on your native project or windows explorer.

 ## Configuring TestmanaJ